gratet/sgit-explorer/README.md

 ### Content layer

-A set of scripts to create an empty dummy database following the database model, to load all datasets into a relational database and to set up the database for increasing the database performance (e.g. applying normalisation, creating indexes and useful views).
+A set of scripts to create an empty dummy database following the database model [[3]](#3), to load all datasets into a relational database and to set up the database for increasing the database performance (e.g. applying normalisation, creating indexes and useful views).

 ### Service layer